Eastern long-necked turtle

-The eastern long-necked turtle (Chelodina longicollis) is an east Australian species of snake-necked turtle that inhabits a wide variety of water bodies and is an opportunistic feeder.
+The eastern long-necked turtle (Chelodina longicollis), also known as the common long-necked turtle and common snake-necked turtle, is an east Australian species of snake-necked turtle that inhabits a wide variety of water bodies and is an opportunistic feeder.
 It is a side-necked turtle (Pleurodira), meaning that it bends its head sideways into its shell rather than pulling it directly back.

+Naming

+Chelodina longicollis is a species of freshwater turtle, commonly known as the eastern long-necked turtle, common long-necked turtle, common snake-necked turtle.

 Distribution

-The species is found throughout south eastern Australia where it is found west of Adelaide (South Australia) eastwards throughout Victoria, Northern Territory and New South Wales, and northwards to the Fitzroy River of Queensland.
-Where these turtles come in contact with Chelodina canni they freely hybridise, exhibiting hybrid vigor in the Styx River Drainage of Queensland.
+The species is found throughout south eastern Australia, where it is found west of Adelaide (South Australia) eastwards throughout Victoria, the Northern Territory, and New South Wales, and northwards to the Fitzroy River of Queensland.
+Where these turtles come in contact with Chelodina canni they freely hybridise, exhibiting hybrid vigour in the Styx River Drainage of Queensland.
+They have been introduced to Tasmania, likely via the pet trade.

+The wide distribution of the eastern long-necked turtle has allowed it to tolerate climates that are far colder than those that most other pleurodire turtles occur in, including southerly and high-altitude temperate climates.
+In 2023, a high-altitude long-necked turtle from the New England Tablelands was found brumating in a pool that had completely frozen for 15 days during the winter, marking the first documented case of a pleurodire turtle overwintering under ice.